Colorado River, Grand Canyon

 The turquoise blue water has a plethora of coral displayed across the ocean floor.
 If you do not harm marine life, you are allowed to snorkel in the bay.

-You need to pay $7.5o USD to enter the beach (and you must pay extra for a locker).
 The beach closes every Tuesday to replenish the ecosystem since it is a maritime natural preserve.

 - Famous Archaeological Sites